Primary Navigation Mobile

 Are convertible cars safe?

 Convertible cars are made using less metal, which means they’re not as safe as a hard top in a crash – especially if you’re unfortunate enough to roll the car.
 However, manufacturers are doing their best to engineer their way around the issue.
-The MX-5, for example, will gain a suite of additional safety equipment in 2024, including lane-keeping assist and a traffic sign recognition system.
+The MX-5, for example, has a suite of safety equipment, including lane-keeping assist and a traffic sign recognition system.
 Plus, it scored an impressive four stars in its original Euro NCAP crash test, back in 2015.
-If you’re particularly concerned about safety, you can always opt for a car such as the Fiat 500 Electric Convertible, which has metal pillars from the front to the rear, making it stronger in an accident.
+If you’re particularly concerned about safety, you can always opt for a car such as the Fiat 500e Convertible, which has metal pillars from the front to the rear, making it stronger in an accident.

 Are there any electric convertible cars?

 Electric convertible cars are few and far between, especially at the affordable end of the market.
-However, MG will soon shake up the scene with the Cyberster Roadster.
-It’ll hit the UK market in summer 2024, sporting a 314hp electric motor and a claimed maximum range of 330 miles.
-It won’t be what you call cheap (prices will start from around £50,000), but it’ll be more affordable than its rivals from BMW, Porsche and Mercedes.
+However, MG offers the Cyberster Roadster.
+It sports a 314hp electric motor and a claimed maximum range of 330 miles.
+It isn’t what you’d call cheap (prices start from £50,000), but it’s more affordable than its rivals from BMW, Porsche and Mercedes-Benz.
+As well as the Fiat and Abarth twins, there will also be an electric MINI Convertible joining the fray later in 2025.